 Existing volunteers please log in by clicking on the button below.
 You will be directed to the My Volunteer Page website.

 WHY BECOME A VOLUNTEER

-“I have been a volunteer at Palliative Care South East for 3 ½ years.
+“I have been a volunteer at Palliative Care South East for three and a half years.
 When I retired I needed to find something that would fill in a few hours each week.

 I felt that my administration experience would help in a voluntary role, assisting the Admin Staff by doing some of the mundane jobs.